mkushnir/mrksvnup/README.md

 like a traditional svn client.
 It tracks the latest checked out revision in a dotfile in the root directory.
 It then can update to a different revision _relative to the current one_ using svndiff documents downloaded from the server.
-It doesn't delete the files not being tracked on the remote side (for example, it won't wipe out custom kernel configurations during update) unless the containing directory was removed on the server.
+When it's done on a regular basis, it's rally fast.
+The utility doesn't delete files not being tracked on the remote side (for example, it won't wipe out custom kernel configurations during update) unless the containing directory was removed on the server.

-The _mrksvnup_ utility keeps some  minimal state about each tracked file: its remote path and the checksum as a key/value pair in a local database.
-An update procedure is carried out in two stages: first an _svndiff_ document is obtained given the source and target revisions, and the files are edited along with this document.
+During update procedure an _svndiff_ document is obtained given the source and target revisions, and the files are edited along with this document.
 When something went wrong, a full copy of an individual file is checked out from the server using the _get-file_ svn command.
-During this stage each file's remote path and final checksum is saved in the database.
+Each file's remote path and final checksum is saved in the database.

+The _mrksvnup_ utility can also repair a corrupted tree (to some extent) using some minimal state about each tracked file: its remote path and the checksum as a key/value pair saved in a local database during update.
-The next stage can be entered at an option, and performs a double check of the local tree against the hash database.
+Repairment stage can be entered at an option, and performs a double check of the local tree against the hash database.
 During this stage the known tracked files that might possibly be deleted/modified locally, but not listed remotely in the svndiff document (because they wouldn't change), will be restored using the _get-file_ command.
 It takes much longer, since the local copy of the repository is fully traversed.
 In many cases this stage is not actually needed.
-If it is known that the local files were not moved/removed since the last update, no extra check is needed.
+If it is known that the local files were not modified/moved/removed since the last update, no extra check is needed.
 This stage can be turned on using the _-R_ (repair mode) option.
 Actually a fresh re-checkout into an empty directory will often be quicker than this stage.

 This program was first written as a proof of concept, mostly in order to explore the design decision.
 It can, however, be used in real world tasks.